 Important Note: There are circumstances where it is possible for a paddler to tip over in a kayak, even when it’s using outriggers for kayaks, for example from the wake of a boat or on a very windy day.
 It can happen quickly, and it’s very challenging to flip it back over once it does.
 Knowledge and practice of self- and assisted-rescue techniques are critical for any paddler using them.

 2. Kayak Stabilizers Bring Peace of Mind to Novice Paddlers

 For many paddlers -- especially new ones -- stabilizing floats provide peace of mind.
 They help ease paddlers' fears and boost their confidence, which means they're more likely to want to go kayaking again in the future.

 One of our long-time customers, an avid paddler with quadriplegia, recently invited her family to go kayaking with her for the first time ever.
 Several family members were new to kayaking and one was afraid of the water, so they were initially reluctant to go.
-The paddle guide leading the group offered to equip a couple of the kayaks with outriggers, In total, three of the kayaks used them, including our customer who's using the Versa Paddle.
+The paddle guide leading the group offered to equip a couple of the boats with kayak outriggers.
+In total, three of the kayaks used them, including our customer who's using the Versa Paddle.
 It made all the difference, creating a rare opportunity for the entire family to spend time together being active outdoors.
 According to our customer, it "made my dream happen of getting my whole family out on the water" and checked off an item on her bucket list.

-It's situations like these where outfitters and kayak rental companies choose to have stabilzing floats on-hand.
+It's situations like these where outfitters and kayak rental companies choose to have stabilizing floats on-hand.
 They’re helpful for use with novice paddlers, including children, older adults, and paddlers with poor coordination or balance.